-The output of the DPIAT is a report that includes a risk profile document including advice on whether to proceed or not with the specific business transaction (in the context of the given configuration and the given details of the project), and the suggested mitigations in cases of risk exposure.
-It, also, logs the offered advice and the user's decision for accountability purposes.
-Further to it, the tool educates the user on risks and threats to ensure the ethical aspect of accountability.
+The final outcome of DPIAT is a report that includes the data protection risk profile, an advice on whether to proceed or not with the specific business operation (in the context of the given configuration and the given details of the project), and the suggested mitigations in cases of risk exposure.
+It, also, logs the offered advice and the user's decision for accountability purposes..